vike41/Algorithms_C_Pyhon/README.md

 # 💫 About Me:
 Hi!
-I'm a software developer at LavaLabs Moving Images, where I work on VFX pipeline development using Python and C++. <br>In my spare time, I'm deepening my skills in C/C++ and algorithms to transition into systems programming. <br>I'm also passionate about building and programming FPV drones, exploring machine vision with OpenCV and some AI, and diving into technologies like Docker, Kubernetes.<br>Also I'm interested in game development with Bevy and Rust.
+I'm a software developer at LavaLabs Moving Images, where I work on VFX pipeline development using Python and C++. <br>In my spare time, I'm deepening my skills in C/C++ / Assembler and algorithms to transition into systems programming. <br>I'm also passionate about Mainframe Z/OS (COBOL, Assembler, TSO, ISPF, JCL).
+Building and programming FPV drones, exploring machine vision with OpenCV and some AI, and diving into mainframe technologies.<br>

 This repo is my experimental space where I explore and implement algorithms in both Python and C. Through hands-on practice, I aim to deepen my understanding of algorithm design and optimization.
 My learning is based on a Coursera course, where I first develop the algorithms in Python to grasp the logic and structure, and then I rewrite them in C to enhance my skills in lower-level programming and memory management.
 This process helps me compare the strengths of both languages and gain a better understanding of computational efficiency.